A Novel Unified Framework for Solving Reachability, Viability and Invariance Problems: Preliminaries

 where $l(.):\mathbb{R}^n \to \mathbb{R}$ is a Lipschitz continuous function and satisfies:

 A common choice for the function $l(.)$ is the signed distance to the target set $K$.
-Then, the viable and invariant sets are denoted as zero level sets of two value functions, i.e.:
+Then, the maximal and minimal invariant sets are denoted as zero super-level sets of two value functions, i.e.:

-The analytical form of the solution of the aforementioned equations is difficult to obtain, therefore, the two value functions are characterized as viscosity solutions to these PDEs.
-Literature \cite{a001} points out that the invariance and reachability problems are duals of one another and
+Some literature point out that the invariance and reachability problems are duals of one another (\cite{a001}), i.e.

-Thus, the level set method represents the reachable, viable and invariant sets in a unified form.